 - Student Aides work as a team; therefore, it is expected that all Student Aides work on all projects or activities as requested to help fellow Student Aides complete their tasks.

-- All Student Aides must maintain effective communication with the Student Aide Coordinator(s), fellow Student Aides, and the Director of the Center for Orientation and Advisement.
+- All Student Aides must maintain effective communication with the Student Aide Coordinator, fellow Student Aides, the Assistant Director, and the Director of the Center for Orientation and Advisement.

 - Persons applying for the position of Student Aide must have a cumulative grade point average of 2.75 or higher.